andykee/lentil/docs/user_guide/index.rst

+.. _user-guide:

 **********
 User Guide
 **********

+.. describing optical systems
+..    planes
+..    coordinate system
+..    wavefront errors
+.. modeling diffraction
+.. radiometry
+.. image sensors (incl. image artifacts)
+.. model patterns
+.. optimizing performance
+.. external interfaces
+.. algorithm verification

-The User Guide provides documentation for all of Lentil organized by topic area.
-Each section introduces a topic and discusses how Lentil approaches the subject.
+The User Guide provides documentation for all of Lentil's features and capabilities.
+It is generally organized by topic area.

 Brand new users should start with the :ref:`package-overview` and :ref:`tutorial`.